-Please indicate below which agency conducts winter maintenance (street sanding & sweeping) for Town of Columbine Valley: Option I. Conducted by Town of Columbine Valley or contractor(s) hired by Town of Columbine Valley Option II.
-Conducted by another agency (e.g. the county or CDOT) or its contractor(s) Please specify this agency CITY of LITTLETON If the answer is Option I. DRCOG is asking you to make PM emission reduction
+Please indicate below which agency conducts winter maintenance (street sanding & sweeping) for Town of Columbine Valley:

+Option I. Conducted by Town of Columbine Valley or contractor(s) hired by Town of Columbine Valley

+Option II.
+Conducted by another agency (e.g. the county or CDOT) or its contractor(s)

+Please specify this agency City of LITTLETON

-If the answer is Option I, DRCOG is asking you to make PM10 emission reduction commitment using the enclosed PM10 Emission Reduction Commitment form.
+If the answer is Option I, DRCOG is asking you to make PM{10} emission reduction commitment using the enclosed PM{10} Emission Reduction Commitment form.
 This provides an opportunity for Town of Columbine Valley to demonstrate its willingness to assist the region in meeting air quality requirements.